SayBuild.com

 % %

-In most cases, you can deduct the mortgage interest portion of your house payment from your taxes,
+You can deduct the related interest portion of your mortgage loan payment from your taxes if you qualify.

 IRS-related publications and forms for homeowners: